Warhog76/OCR_P6_Snowtricks/README.md

 the page for modifying a figure;
 the presentation page of a figure (containing the common discussion space around a figure).

-### Pré-requis
+### Requested

-Ce qu'il est requis pour commencer avec votre projet...

-- Programme 1
+For this project, you need :

-- Programme 2
+- PHP 8.1
-- etc...
+- Symfony 6

 ### Installation
+Work in progress

 ## Start project

+Work in progress

 ## Made with
 * [Bootstrap](http://materializecss.com) - Framework CSS (front-end)